|Olympia Fencing Center International Épée Camp

 Residential accommodation is provided at Brandeis University dormitories.

-Arrival in the campus on Sunday, July 29, check out on Sunday, August 4th.
+Arrival in the campus on Sunday, July 29, after 4:30 PM, check out on Saturday, August 4th, by noon.

 Fees include room and board, 3 meals per day (excluding the last day of the camp), and amenities on campus.

 Breakfast, lunch and dinner, hot meals, will be served three times a day, there are numerous restaurants in walking distance as well.

 Food consists of an an assortment of hot and cold foods, pizza, salad, sandwiches.

 Breakfast is hot, cereal or pastries, etc., cafeteria style.